Our brains are such amazing machines, doing so much without much notice from us at all.

 I couldn’t help myself.
 I now had to ask, was she aware of laughter yoga?
 Had she experienced it?
 Could it be a part of brain fitness?
 Yes indeed, Dr Jenny said, she was aware of laughter yoga.
 Yes indeed, it may help with brain fitness.
 And yes, she would give it a go because:

-“we all need to laugh more.
+“We all need to laugh more.
 What a better world it would be if we did.”